rubyreferences/rubyref/advanced/extensions.md

   You can specify this flag if the dfree never unlocks Ruby's internal lock (GVL).

-  If this flag is not set, Ruby defers invokation of dfree() and invokes dfree() at the same time as finalizers.
+  If this flag is not set, Ruby defers invocation of dfree() and invokes dfree() at the same time as finalizers.

 * RUBY\_TYPED\_WB\_PROTECTED: It shows that implementation of the object